 When going on tour your band will face a number of risks.
 These potential liabilities can result in significant legal fees and lengthy lawsuits if your band is not properly covered.
 No matter how large your band is, where you travel, or how many shows you perform, it is crucial to prepare for certain risks.
 One of the biggest liabilities your band faces are on-stage accidents.
 Not only are band members at risk for injury, but also guests.
 If you invite an audience member to come on stage and they slip and fall, you are responsible for any medical bills and lost wages incurred.

 Another potential liability to consider is equipment loss and damage.
 Bands travel with thousands of dollars in equipment which cannot always be easily replaced.
-If a piece of equipment becomes damaged during transit or during a performance, you will want to have touring insurance to cover the cost of repair or replacement.
+If a piece of equipment becomes damaged during transit or during a performance, you will want to have band tour insurance to cover the cost of repair or replacement.
 You will also want to consider the risk of theft.
 If an expensive guitar or speaker becomes “lost” while traveling or is misplaced as it sits backstage before a show, having touring insurance can prevent you from having to foot the bill.

 Accidents can also occur while traveling with your band.
 Vehicle accidents can not only result in thousands of dollars in property damage, but can also lead to significant injuries.
 If band members or members of your crew become injured, you may face a possible lawsuit.
 Medical bills and lost wages can quickly accumulate, even if the person did not suffer a serious injury.
-With touring insurance, your band is protected against accidents that occur while traveling, including collisions.
+With band tour insurance, your band is protected against accidents that occur while traveling, including collisions.
 As not all touring insurance policies are the same, it is important to carefully review your policy to ensure that it includes ample coverage.

-Benefits of Touring Insurance
+Benefits of Band Tour Insurance

-Defending yourself against a liability claim is far more costly than purchasing touring insurance.
+Defending yourself against a liability claim is far more costly than purchasing band tour insurance.
 While you never expect for something to happen while on tour, an unexpected occurrence can lead to expensive claims and defense costs.
 For example, if you happen to damage a door when moving your large speakers into a venue you would typically be responsible for any repairs needed.
 However, liability insurance would pay for any damages incurred.
 Remember that many venues require that you have liability coverage before you are allowed to perform.
 You will generally need to purchase insurance at least 30 days prior to the scheduled show.

-When shopping for touring insurance, you will want to consider how long your coverage lasts.
+When shopping around for band tour insurance, you will want to consider how long your coverage lasts.
 The “term” of your insurance policy refers to how long it lasts.
 There are no specific term lengths as each policy can be customized for each band.
 For example, if you were planning to play just one show at a local venue, you would only need to purchase a single-event policy.
 However, if you are touring and plan to perform shows at several different locations over the course of several weeks or months, you will want to consider an annual policy that covers all performances over the course of a year.

 Contact an Entertainment Insurance Agency